Popular Searches

 “Every country has a distinct identity in the global context,” Sarwar said.
 “India has a spirituality and a sound, so that’s why I will be delving into that spirituality and sound.”

 Scholar Christina Liu opened her lecture with a traditional greeting from Tonga, an island country in Polynesia.
-She then discussed the role of Tonga women in Christian history, which she said has been marginalized.
+Next, she discussed the role of Tonga women in Christian history, which she said has been marginalized.“These women have not only shaped their immediate communities but have also contributed to the enduring presence of Christianity in the Pacific,” Liu said.

 Barreto, one of the organizers, said the conference has become a phenomenon.